-We all know that the new revenue recognition standard’s rules are in effect for the public companies beginning this year!
+We all know that the new revenue recognition standard’s rules are in effect for the public companies.
 So how do the Tensoft revenue recognition solution fits into this new model?

 Tensoft Revenue Lens, is equipped to handle the variable consideration and contract modifications through the ability to update transaction price of the contract when estimates change.
 Below is a summary of how the Tensoft application applies the “five-step model” for ASC 606 and IFRS 15 revenue recognition standard: